Thompson submachine gun: After World War II

 Thompson submachine guns were used by both sides during the 1948 Arab-Israeli war.
 Following the war, Thompsons were issued to members of Israel's elite Unit 101, upon the formation of that unit in 1953.

 During the Greek Civil War, the Thompson submachine gun was used by both sides.
 The Hellenic Armed Forces, gendarmerie and police units were equipped with Thompson submachine guns supplied by the British and later in the war by the United States.
 The opposing Communist fighters of the Democratic Army of Greece were also using Thompson submachine guns, either captured from government forces or inherited from ELAS.
 ELAS was the strongest of the resistance forces during the period of Greek Resistance against the Germans and Italians and were supplied with arms from both the British and the United States.
-After the demobilization of ELAS, an unspecified number of arms were not surrendered to the government but kept hidden, and were later used by the Democratic Army of Greece.
+After the demobilization of ELAS, an unspecified number of arms were not surrendered to the government but kept hidden and were later used by the Democratic Army of Greece.

 The Thompson also found service with the KNIL and the Netherlands Marine Corps during their attempt to retake their former colony of Indonesia.
-Later by Indonesian infiltrators during the 1965 Indonesia–Malaysia confrontation.
+The gun was used by Indonesian infiltrators during the 1965 Indonesia–Malaysia confrontation.